Australias Brown Adds World Title To Olympic Time Trial Gold - UrduPoint

 Defending champion Chloe Dygert of the United States took bronze 56sec behind the winner.

-The 32-year-old Brown insisted she will still retire at the end of this season after becoming the first Australian woman to win the world title trial gold.
+The 32-year-old Brown insisted she will still retire at the end of this season after becoming the first Australian woman to win the world time trial gold.

 "I'm still finishing after the end of this season," she insisted, thereby declining to race 2025 wearing the rainbow world title jersey and Olympic gold helmet.